’90 Day Fiance:’ Anfisa’s Recent Instagram Activity Teases Marriage Updates, More Surgery Speculations

 Anfisa has always had an hourglass-shaped figure, but her curves in her latest photos just seem especially pronounced.
 While her current figure could simply be the result of a lot of exercise and toning, many 90 Day Fiance fans are speculating that Anfisa might have simply chosen cosmetic surgery, in order to attain her ideal figure easier.

 What do you think about Anfisa and Jorge’s relationship?
 Do you think the Russian 90 Day Fiance star recently got more surgery done?
-Sound off in the comments below!
+Sound off in the comments section below!

 90 Day Fiance: Happily Ever After airs every Sunday night on TLC.